 Such individuals should possess a mix of business and technology skills, speaking the language of both sides, and able to bridge the divide often separating the two in order to make cognitive systems effective and seamless in a business context.

 In addition, adjusters and managers won’t necessarily be handling a claim end-to-end anymore, as they encounter more people already along the way with a digital solution, but who have been popped out by the automated process because of an anomaly or some other issue outside the system’s guidelines, requiring human intervention.
-Many interviewees, therefore, suggested building claims models that recognise when a customer is having a problem while enabling live adjusters or managers to step in and provide whatever support is required.
+Many interviewees, therefore, suggested building claims models that recognize when a customer is having a problem while enabling live adjusters or managers to step in and provide whatever support is required.

 Deloitte performed advanced text analytics on more than 100,000 detailed job descriptions advertised by various global insurers over the past five years.
 (For methodology details, see sidebar, “Deloitte’s human capital data lake analysis.”)